totti0223/stomata_quantifier/README.md

 - Tensorflow must not be ver.
 1.0..
 Codes are not compatible.

-- Several libraries such as cv2 and dlib cannot be installed via pip in anaconda environment.
-In such cases, comment out the
+- Several packages such as cv2 and dlib cannot be installed via pip in anaconda environment.
+In such cases, comment out the requirements.txt like the following

+"#matplotlib ==1.5.1"
+"#numpy == ......."

+and install respectively via conda install ....

 ## Usage